 As I reflect on what our product development team has put together for Comcast customers I can proudly say its the best way to experience the Olympics short of (or maybe including) going to PyeongChang yourself.

-My personal favorites from the experience we’ve built this year:
+My personal favorites from the experience we’ve built:

 - Voice Remote: We’ve leaned into what we know from the Rio Olympics were the most popular phrases people say (mining the now 500 million commands processed each month).
 For example focusing in on the names of sports and the top athletes over the ability to search by nation.
 We’ll have live results and always connect you with something interesting to watch.